 Why Call a Spatial Professional?

-If you need anything done with land surveying, precise measurement, bounday identification or location and GIS you need a spatial professional.
+If you need anything done with land surveying, precise measurement, boundary identification or location and GIS you need a surveyor or spatial professional.

 Surveyors provide accurate, precise and up-to-date information and data on location, boundaries, topography and legal descriptions of land.
 Their professional skills make them ideal people to prepare and project manage land development and resource consent applications for subdivision and other land and property related projects.

-Surveyors are experienced in working in multi-disciplinary situations and know how to work with a wide range of land related agents, including land owners, property developers and their advisors-lawyers, real estate agents, architects-building and landscape, engineers and planners.
+Surveyors and spatial professionals are experienced in working in multi-disciplinary situations and know how to work with a wide range of land related agents, including landowners, property developers and their advisors-lawyers, real estate agents, architects-building and landscape, engineers and planners.

 Licensed Cadastral Surveyors